solidoss/solidframe/README.md

 Message Passing Inter Process Communication library:
  * Pluggable - i.e. header only - protocol based on solid_serialization.
- * Pluggable - i.e. header only - support for OpenSSL via solid_frame_aio_openssl.
+ * Pluggable - i.e. header only - support for secure communication via solid_frame_aio_openssl.
  * Pluggable - i.e. header only - support for communication compression via Snappy.

 The header only plugins ensure that solid_frame_mpipc itself does not depend on the libraries the plugins depend on.